datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

    example this usecase is based on, and are not a requirement.
 In this particular case of application, for example, a *remote* setup for a RIA store made sense:
-   Parts of an old compute cluster and of the super computer at the Juelich supercomputing centre (JSC) instead of the institute's compute cluster are used to host the data store.
+   Parts of an old compute cluster and of the super computer at the Juelich Supercomputing Centre (JSC) instead of the institute's compute cluster are used to host the data store.
 This may be an unconventional storage location, but it is convenient: The data does not strain the compute cluster, and with DataLad, it is irrelevant where the RIA store is located.
 The next subsection